top of page

 • Sponsors details and those of the person(s) seeking entry to the UK;

-• The address and description of the property inspected;
+• The address and full description of the property including all sleeping room measurements and maximum occupancy levels;

 • Who owns and who occupies the property;

-• Whether the property is free from Category 1 hazards and poses any H&S risks at the time of our inspection;
+• Whether the property is free from Category 1 hazards in respect of bathroom and kitchen facilities;

 • Whether the property would be overcrowded by the addition of the person(s) seeking entry to the UK.